mlc-ai/web-llm/examples/cache-usage/README.md

 > **Note:** The cross-origin backend requires installation of the [Cross-Origin Storage browser extension](https://chromewebstore.google.com/detail/cross-origin-storage/denpnpcgjgikjpoglpjefakmdcbmlgih) ([source code](https://github.com/web-ai-community/cross-origin-storage-extension)).
 This does not currently support programmatic tensor-cache deletion; deletion is extension-managed.

 > **Note:** If `"opfs"` is selected in an environment without OPFS support, cache operations fail with an OPFS availability error.
+> Use `appConfig.opfsAccessMode = "auto"` to use OPFS sync access handles where supported, or `"sync"` to require sync access handles.
+The default is `"async"`.

 For more information about Cache API and IndexedDB, see: https://developer.mozilla.org/en-US/docs/Web/API/Storage_API/Storage_quotas_and_eviction_criteria#what_technologies_store_data_in_the_browser.